Skip to content

 The configuration file uses YAML format with the following top-level structure:

-version: "1.0" # Config file format version
+version: "1.0" # Optional config version tag (informational)

 database: # Database connection settings